 1. What is Long Term Capital Gain (LTCG) tax on Equity Funds?

-When you redeem units of equity mutual funds, you make capital gains which attract tax.
-The rate at which the gains will be taxed is based on the holding period.
-It refers to the tenure for which you remain invested in the equity fund.
-If you sell the units of equity funds after 1 year from the date of allotment, such a holding period would be termed as long term.
-The gains, thus, made on sale of units which were held for more than one year are called long term capital gains (LTCG).
-Conversely, the gains made on sale of units of equity fund within 1 year from the date of allotment are known as short term capital gains (STCG).
+Redemption of equity mutual funds generates capital gains which attract tax.
+The rate at which the gains will be taxed depends on the holding period.
+The holding period refers to the tenure for which you remain invested in the equity fund.
+If you sell the units of equity funds after one year from the date of allotment, such a holding period would be termed as long-term.
+The gains, thus, made on the sale of units which were held for more than one year are called long-term capital gains (LTCG).
+Conversely, the gains made on the sale of units of equity fund within one year from the date of allotment are known as short-term capital gains (STCG).

-Previously, the long term capital gains (LTCG) made on sale of equity fund units were exempt from tax.
-However, in the recent union budget, the LTCG on equity funds have been brought under tax umbrella.
-This is making the investors find innovative ways to tackle this modification.
-Instead of worrying about the problem, you can easily manage the LTCG on equity funds via simple tricks.
+Earlier, the long-term capital gains (LTCG) made on the sale of equity fund units were exempt from tax.
+However, post Budget 2018, the LTCG on equity funds are now under tax umbrella.
+This has resulted in investors looking for innovative ways to tackle the changes in taxation.
+However, the LTCG on equity funds can be easily managed through simple methods.

 2. How are Equity Funds taxed?

-The recent budget changed the manner in which LTCG on equity funds would be taxed.
-The following modifications were introduced:
+Budget 2018 specified how the LTCG on equity funds would be taxed.
+The following modifications were introduced during the Budget presentation:

-- Beginning from 1 April 2018, the long-term capital gains in excess of Rs 1 lakh on sale of units of equity funds are taxable at the rate of 10% without the benefit of indexation.
+- Beginning from 1 April 2018, the long-term capital gains over Rs.1 lakh on sale of units of equity funds are taxable at the rate of 10% without the benefit of indexation.

-- All the existing investors will get an exemption on the amount of capital gains made up to 31 Jan 2018.
-The amount of capital gains which you make after this cut-off date will attract tax liability.
+- All the existing investors will get an exemption on the capital gains made up to 31 Jan 2018.
+The capital gains made after the cut-off date will attract tax liability.

 You can compute long-term capital gains (LTCG) by subtracting the cost of acquisition from the sale price of equity fund units.
 Let us understand the taxation of LTCG of equity funds with the help of an example.